Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Introduction and Main Result

 The progress on the derivation of the random phase approximation for the ground state energy lead also to new results for the dynamics: a Fock space norm approximation for the dynamics of bosonizable degrees of freedom was proven in \cite{BNP+22} (see also the review \cite{Ben22} for a more detailed discussion of this context).
 Partial results for the spectrum and excited states were obtained by \cite{Ben21,CHN22}.

-Apart from the mean-field scaling regime and, of course, the thermodynamic limit, another well-studied case of the interacting Fermi gas is the dilute regime.
-In this context should be mentioned the analysis of the ground state energy of the spin-balanced case \cite{Gia22,Gia24} which has been inspired by bosonization and Bogoliubov theory \cite{FGHP21a,Gia22a} and recently been pushed to the order of the Huang-Yang formula \cite{GHNS24,GHNS25}, and the study of the ground state energy in the spin-polarized case \cite{LS24,LS24a,LS24b,LS24c}.
+Apart from the mean-field scaling regime another well-studied case of the interacting Fermi gas is the dilute regime.
+In this context should be mentioned the analysis of the ground state energy of the spin-balanced case \cite{Gia23,Gia24} which has been inspired by bosonization and Bogoliubov theory \cite{FGHP21a,Gia23b} and recently been pushed to the order of the Huang--Yang formula \cite{GHNS24,GHNS25}, and the study of the ground state energy in the spin-polarized case \cite{LS24,LS24a,LS24b,LS24c}.
+Recently also the momentum distribution in a trial state approximating the ground state to Huang--Yang precision was computed for the dilute Fermi gas \cite{BGLL26}.